collocations.org

 make

-be booked on/onto, be on
+be booked on, be booked onto, be on

-I''m on the first flight to Milan in the morning.
+I'm on the first flight to Milan in the morning.

-book (sb), book sb/yourself on/onto, get
+book (sb), book sb/yourself on, book sb/yourself onto, get

-He asked her to book him on the next available flight to Geneva. | We managed to get a non-stop flight to New York.
+He asked her to book him on the next available flight to Geneva.

 charter

-confirm | cancel, suspend
+cancel, suspend

 The UN has suspended relief flights because of shelling around the airport.